le0kar0ub1/ParadigmShift/src/frontend/README.md

 As explained in the design documentation, we are actually using an `Amazon S3` to host static website.

-The front is really simple so far and composed only of *HTML/CSS*.
+The front is really simple so far and composed only of hand made *HTML/CSS*.

 ## Page Description